hemantksingh/messup-learn/Security/Transport Layer Security.md

 	-keyout applicant.key \
 	-subj '/CN=demo.applicant.com/O=applicant-org'

-# The CA can approve the CSR or request further information and generates a certificate for the applicant
+# The CA can approve the CSR or request further information and generates a certificate (public key) for the applicant
 $ openssl x509 -req -sha256 -days 365 \
 	-in applicant.csr \
 	-CA ca.crt -CAkey ca.key \